Armageddon (MUD): Reception

 Armageddon has been praised as a "complex and professional" MUD that facilitates "high caliber role playing".
 However this praise has been overshadowed by many negative reviews on websites that feature Armageddon, such as The MUD connector or the Sub-Reddit r/MUDs.
 Among the negative reviews are many scandals which are most notably mentioned on r/MUDs, which detail many issues the game and its staff has caused upon the playerbase.
 Such as sexual harassment allegations towards the staff member called Shalooonsh.

 A separate discussion board centered on discussion without Armageddon's rules controlling the content posted regarding the MUD was founded in early 2013.
 It has since attracted over 800 members, including several prominent former players and former staff members, including a former Producer of the game, who represented the highest level of the game's staff.

 A spinoff game called Apocalypse MUD was created and played by former players and staff members of the game.

 Points of interest

 In 1994, Armageddon was found to be one of the top 20 destinations for telnet sessions at National Capital Freenet.

-The MUD's staff take pride in having a mission statement that describes administrators' accountability and priorities, which include stability, game balance, consistency, and a "Gee-Whiz Factor".
+The MUD's staff took pride in having a mission statement that describes administrators' accountability and priorities, which included stability, game balance, consistency, and a "Gee-Whiz Factor".

 A major contributor to, and evangelist for, Armageddon has been science fiction and fantasy writer Cat "Sanvean" Rambo.